GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 *GMT* functionality is now accessible via *GMT* “modules”.
 These are high-level functions named after their corresponding programs (.e.g., ``GMT_grdimage``) that contains all of the functionality of that program within the function.
-While currently callable from C/C++ only, we have built several of the Matlab interface modules as well and will soon start on the Python version.
+While currently callable from C/C++ only, we are making progress on the Matlab interface modules as well and will soon start on the Python version.
 Developers should consult the GMT API Documentation for more details.